VaR at Its Extremes: Impossibilities and Conditions for One-Sided Random Variables: VaR Sub-additivity

 \section{VaR Sub-additivity}

 VaR sub-additivity is widely regarded as a desirable property, as it reflects the risk-reducing effect of diversification.
 In pursuit of this property, numerous alternative risk measures have been introduced to guarantee it.
-The literature has examined VaR sub-additivity in various settings, including asymptotic regimes \citep{Danielsson2013} and classes of distributions such as the elliptical distributions where VaR is known to be sub-additive for confidence levels $p\ge\ddfrac12$ \citep{McNeil2015}.
-Nevertheless, when we examine VaR sub-additivity for right-sided random variables, the conclusion turns out to be remarkably simple.
-As we show in the next theorem, VaR sub-additivity cannot occur in our setting except in the degenerate case of exact additivity.
-Before presenting this main result, we recall the notion of co-monotonicity, which represents the extremal form of positive dependence. \begin{definition} A random vector $\XX$ is co-monotonic if its joint CDF $F_{\XX}$ is the Fr\'echet upper bound
+The literature has examined VaR sub-additivity in various settings, including asymptotic regimes \citep{Danielsson2013} and classes of distributions such as the elliptical distributions where VaR is known to be sub-additive for confidence levels $p\ge\dfrac{1}{2}$ \citep{McNeil2015}.
+A recent and simple result of \citet{Imamura2025} shows that, for any random variables with finite expectations, imposing VaR sub-additivity at all confidence levels is equivalent to co-monotonicity -- the extremal form of positive dependence -- and hence to exact VaR additivity.
+This equivalence still holds, stated in Theorem~\ref{thm:VaRsubadditive} below, for the full class of non-negative random variables, with no moment conditions whatsoever.
+Our proof constructs a truncated family $\XX_k$ of integrable approximations, applies the result of \citet{Imamura2025} to each, and recovers the original vector via a monotone convergence argument.
+Before presenting this result, we recall the notion of co-monotonicity \citep{Dhaene2002}. \begin{definition} A random vector $\XX$ is co-monotonic if its joint CDF $F_{\XX}$ is the Fr\'echet upper bound

 \end{definition} \begin{theorem} $\XX$ is VaR sub-additive if and only if $\XX$ is VaR additive.
 In addition, $\XX$ must be a co-monotonic vector. \end{theorem}

 \begin{proof} The reverse implication follows trivially from Definition ~\ref{def:VaRsubsuper}.